MEldeeeb/ETL_toll_data_Pipeline/README.md

 * Start the Kafka server.
 * Install the Kafka Python driver.
 * Install the MySQL Python driver.
-* Create a Kafka topic named `toll`.
+* Create a Kafka topic named toll.
-* Create a customized generator program to stream data to the `toll` topic.
+* Create a customized generator program to stream data to the toll topic.
 * Create a customized consumer program to write data into a MySQL database table.
 * Verify that streamed data is being collected in the database table.